Nothing makes a new parent swoon like when babies smile their first toothless smile!

 Because new babies can best see approximately ten to twelve inches from their face, hold your baby face to face in your lap.
 The adorable little giggle comes shortly after that.
 It is important to make it a point to make your baby laugh at least five times per day.
 Like in adults, laughing releases endorphins that boost their mood and bond with who they are laughing with.

 This all relates to the importance of early bonding and attachment between baby and caregiver.
 The early attachment sets the foundation for the child’s sense of security and self-confidence later on.
-Recent studies find that early attachment is even more important than we originally thought!
+Recent studies find that early attachment is even more important than we initially thought!
 Early bonding and attachment to a parent or caregiver is also a predictor of future academic skills in addition to mental health, self-esteem, and self-confidence.

 Here are some tips for bonding with your baby, making them smile, and even belly-laughing: